kishimisu/Crash-NST-Level-Editor/README_Level_Editor.md

 - `CStaticComponent`: can be used to change the object's visibility
 - `CStaticCollisionComponent`: can be used to enable or disable collisions for the object.
 If the option is greyed out, it means that this object doesn't come with baked-in collisions.

+You can view precise collisions for all static models using `Editor settings -> Visible Camera Layers -> Static Collisions`.

 ## Spawner Templates

 These objects are responsible for spawning most entities in the game (crates, enemies, platforms...)